pimotte/nomic/README.md

 If the defendant feels he has not been properly represented he should use his right to appeal for this.

+If the defendant chooses not to have a defense attorney, he will take the role of defense attorney in addition to his role as defendant.
+This is called _Self Representation_.

 **361** *The Court Room*